salrashid123/azcompat/README.md

 ![images/federated.png](images/federated.png)

 Specifically, set the issuer to `https://accounts.google.com/` (you don't need to specify the well known path since its..well, well known)

+Critically, the subject is the unique identifier for the service account on Google's side that is specified in the oidc token presented.
+In my case, its `117471943676050750091`

 Create an Azure Group and add this appID as a member